-Life Touch Photography provides student incentive certificates to Holz children for superior achievement, attendance, and citizenship.
-Holz also partners with Kroger, Target, Husson's Pizza, Staples and General Mills Box Tops in fund raising promotions.
+Holz also partners with Kroger, Husson's Pizza, and General Mills Box Tops in fund raising promotions.

 DISCRIMINATION PROHIBITED AND TITLE XI GUIDELINES

 As required by federal laws and regulations, the Kanawha County Board of Education does not discriminate on the basis of sex, race, color, religion, disability, marital status, age or national origin in its employment practices or in the administration of any of its education programs and activities.
 Inquiries may be directed to Jeane Ann Herscher, Title IX Coordinator, Kanawha County Board of Education, 200 Elizabeth Street, Charleston, WV 25311-2119, phone 348-1379; to Jim Mullins, Section 504 Coordinator, Kanawha County Board of Education, 200 Elizabeth Street, Charleston, WV 25311-2119, phone 348-7770; to Elimination of Sex Discrimination Program Coordinator, 558-7864; or to the US Department of Education's Director of the Office for Civil Rights, (215) 596-6795.